jeog/TDAmeritradeAPI/README.md

 - [zlib](https://zlib.net) - Compression library
 - [libuv](https://libuv.org) - Cross-platform asynchronous I/O
 - [uWebSockets](https://github.com/uNetworking/uWebSockets) - A simple and efficient C++ WebSocket library.
 The source is included, compiled and archived with our library to limit dependency issues.
-- [nlohmann::json](https://github.com/nlohmann/json) : - An extensive C++ json library that only requires adding a single header file. ***You'll need to review their documentation for handling returned data from this library.***
+- [nlohmann::json](https://github.com/nlohmann/json) : - An extensive C++ json library that only requires adding a single header file. ***You'll need to review their documentation for handling returned data from the C++ version of this library.***

 #### Binary Compatibility